copperwater/xNetHack/doc/xnh-changelog-8.0.md

   like they previously had a 20% chance of doing.
 Special levels that explicitly use mazes as part of their generation (vibrating square level, Catacombs, a couple Big Room variants) are not affected.
+- When a Lua script errors out and fails to load completely, the level will generate as a big empty space instead of a random maze.

 ### Interface changes